lforouzan/lforouzan/README.md

 ## 🚀 Featured Projects

-- 📊 **RACE COUNTS** – RACE COUNTS maintains a comprehensive data tracking tool of racial disparities across the statewide and in different communities.
+- 📊 **RACE COUNTS** – The RACE COUNTS initiative includes a comprehensive data tracking tool of racial disparities in California at the city, county, state legislative, and state levels.
 Through cutting-edge, rigorous research and analysis, RACE COUNTS can help provide a roadmap of how we can unwind generations of racial oppression and make California a Golden State for everyone.
   [https://github.com/catalystcalifornia/RaceCounts](https://github.com/catalystcalifornia/RaceCounts)

 ## 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/leilaforouzan/)